Afrostie/Mopviewer/README.md

 #TODO:
-1. Up/Down arrows to cycle through states
+1. Up arrow to cycle through states
+2. Down arrow to reset to original state
-2. Start working on the actual Mopviewer
+3. Start working on the actual Mopviewer
-3. Adapt for use with large mopfile, if the reader gets updated?
+4. Adapt for use with large mopfile, if the reader gets updated?